Headstorm/Interview/challenges/README.md

 ## Back End Challenge

-  Create a REST API using any language or framework that you like, that performs the following:
+  Create a (REST API)[https://www.restapitutorial.com/] using any language or web framework you prefer, which performs the following functionality:
   - Provides a POST endpoint at `/data` where a user can submit a JSON formatted list of 500 random numbers.
   - Provide a GET endpoint at `/data` which provides the same JSON formatted list of 500 numbers that are sorted from lowest to highest.
-  BONUS:
+  **BONUS:**
   - Provide a PATCH endpoint at `/data` which inserts a random number into the list in the proper order which will be returned by the above POST api.